Skip navigation

 Department: Social Work, Education and Community Wellbeing

-I am a Vice Chancellor's Fellow in Public Policy at Northumbria University.
-I serve on Northumbria's Disability Equality Steering Group and on the Department of Social Work, Education and Community Wellbeing's (SWECW) Ethics Review College.
-I lead SWECW's Disability, Neurodiversity, Mental Distress and Lived Experience Expert Group.
-I am co-ordinating work within the department to publish the underpinning research produced by the Common Sense Policy Group on Beveridge-style transformative public policies.
+Elliott is a Vice Chancellor's Fellow in Public Policy at Northumbria University.
+He serves on Northumbria's Disability Equality Steering Group and on the Department of Social Work, Education and Community Wellbeing's (SWECW) Ethics Review College while leading SWECW's Disability, Neurodiversity, Mental Distress and Lived Experience Expert Group.
+He is also Impact Lead for the Common Sense Policy Group and co-ordinated work within SWECW to publish the underpinning research produced by the Group's Beveridge-style transformative public policy platform, Act Now.

-My background as a research leader in the third sector, which involved senior leadership team membership and management of large research budgets, means that I have a fundamental commitment to achieving impact in my work.
-Over the past nine years, these partnerships have achieved impact in creating sector-wide standards, shaping organisational approaches and influencing national policy.
-In the third sector, I used my Activity Trap report – which identified a fear among a large proportion of disabled people of being more active in case they were to lose disability benefits – to create policy proposals and lobby Government with national partners to remove such disincentives.
+Previously a research leader in the third sector, his work across academia, public and third sectors has achieved impact by creating sector-wide standards, shaping organisational approaches and influencing national policy.
+In the third sector, he used his Activity Trap report – which identified a fear among a large proportion of disabled people of being more active in case they were to lose disability benefits – to create policy proposals and lobby Government with national partners to remove such disincentives.
+This and subsequent work has led to his being invited to Government roundtables to provide evidence on disability benefits policy.

-My work has been covered by the Guardian, Independent, Times, Telegraph, Spectator, FT, BBC, Sky News, Channel 4 News, ITV News, Channel 5 News, CNBC and TIME.
-I recently provided 2024 UK General Election analysis for BBC Radio Newcastle and Tees both on the night and the following day.
+His work has been covered by the Guardian, Independent, Times, Telegraph, Spectator, FT, BBC, Sky News, Channel 4 News, ITV News, Channel 5 News, CNBC and TIME.
+He provided 2024 UK General Election analysis for BBC Radio Newcastle and Tees both on the night and the following day.

 Elliott Johnson

-My primary research interest is the social determinants of health, and the public policy means of addressing them.
-Much of my work has focused on work and welfare, in particular with regard to Basic Income.
-Specifically, my work examines the following areas:
+Elliott's primary research interest is the social determinants of health, and the public policy means of addressing them.
+Much of his work has focused on work and welfare, particularly Basic Income, and especially in relation to disabled people.
+Specifically, his work examines the following areas:

 • Health impact